 + Avoid PDA (public displays of affection).
 PDA should be avoided anyway, but it is more important during Ramadan.
 The same goes for swearing.

 x Whether you’re in the office or classroom with those who fast in Ramadan, please avoid drinking, eating or smoking in their presence.
 It’s not a rule or religious law but out of respect for those who are fasting.
 If you’d like to drink, eat or smoke, please find a place where you can do so.
 However, some fasting Muslims might not mind seeing you eat, drink or smoke so don’t be afraid to ask so you know whether you should or shouldn’t.
-In addition, in most workplaces, there will be no tea boy making drinks in the office, your favourite coffee shop will be closed so no double espresso to get you through the day.

 Note: In Qatar, it’s illegal to eat or drink in public from dawn to sunset during Ramadan.

 x Don’t drink alcohol in public or in private in the presence of Muslims.
 The consumption of alcohol is prohibited in Islam, and public consumption is illegal in Qatar during Ramadan.